MuTsunTsai/fen-tool/README.md

 It generates colored BBS text (with traditional Chinese annotations) that can be paste directly into posts.

+### Play mode

+This tool allows you to play on the setup board and record moves.
+Only orthodox chess is supported.

 <br>

 ## 🖼️ Sharing image